Helping Other People – A Guarantee of Personal Wealth

 support a charity

-Helping other people is crucial for your success.
+Based on my personal and business experience over the last couple of decades it’s clear that helping other people is crucial for success.
+And by success, I mean personal and financial success.
 Unfortunately, I grew up thinking that only chumps focus on other people.
 I’m not proud of this — but it’s true.

-Napoleon Hill also wrote about the power of being of service in his landmark book, Think and Grow Rich.
-Published in 1937, Hill interviewed Andrew Carnegie, Thomas Edison, Henry Ford and other millionaires to determine what the secret of their success was.
+This “dynamite” idea wasn’t mine.
+Napoleon Hill wrote about the power of being of service in his landmark book, Think and Grow Rich.
+Published in 1937, Hill interviewed Andrew Carnegie, Thomas Edison, Henry Ford and other millionaires to determine the secret of their success.
 Can you guess their most powerful “secret”?

 Let’s try an experiment.
 Really do this.